Industries12 min read

 How many calls does a dental office miss in a typical day?

 Dental offices miss 30-35% of incoming calls on average.
-A practice receiving 40 calls per day misses 12-14 calls daily — roughly 60-70 missed calls per week.
-At a new patient conversion rate of 20-30% and a first-year patient value of $1,200-$1,500, that volume of missed calls represents $18,000-$52,500 in unrealized monthly revenue before accounting for lifetime value or referrals.
-AIRA answers every call simultaneously with no hold time — see the dental office page for practice-specific details.
+A practice receiving 40 calls daily misses 12-14 calls daily, roughly 60-70 missed calls per week.
+At a new patient close rate of 20-30% and a first-year patient value of $1,200-$1,500, that volume of missed calls represents $18,000-$52,500 in unrealized monthly revenue before accounting for lifetime value or referrals.
+AIRA answers every call simultaneously with no hold time, see the dental office page for practice-specific details.

 Ready to stop missing calls?